 In fact, in the famous Mayan text, the Dresden Codex, Mayans write that cacao was known to be the food of the rain god, Kon, while another famous piece – the Madrid Codex – even revealed that gods shed their blood on cacao pods as they grew.

 By 1400, the ancient Aztecs came into power and chocolate history became even richer.

 It was during this era that cocoa beans became so prized that they were kept in locked boxes and some enterprising Aztecs would even create their own counterfeit cocoa beans.
-Heck, they would even consume it as an aphrodisiac!

 Perhaps unsurprisingly, the Aztecs believed that the cacao bean had mystical, magical properties and they were used in sacred rituals for birth, marriage and death.
 It was also the Aztecs who first came to see the wondrous cacao as a currency and, with each area they conquered, they demanded that the people paid them cacao beans as a tax.
 It’s thought that ten beans could buy Aztecs a stay from a lady overnight, while 100 beans could buy a turkey or a canoe.

 The chocolate drink was even so precious that it was served in golden goblets that were thrown away after just one use!